tevans78/certifications/microprofile/README.md

 It is important to check the server logs verify that the TCK actually ran on your server.
 Check the `emailable-report.html` to check that your passing tests do not also report exceptions.

 ### For Java 17 results
-Change your Java version to 17 before running the server before running steps 1-5.
+Change your Java version to 17 before running the server before running step 5.
 Change the Java version back to 11 in the terminal for step 6 and run the TCK.
 The `messages.log` file in the server directory should show that the tests ran in Java 17.
 Be aware that the generated results will show the Java version used for the gradle command.

 ## Steps to publish a full set of MicroProfile TCK results